New Trainer Application

 If you are interested in becoming a trainer in the Biophysics program, please fill out the trainer application form posted below and return it along with your NIH Biosketch or CV to the Biophysics program coordinator at firstname.lastname@example.org.

-Trainer applications are reviewed by the Steering Committee.
+Trainer applications will reviewed by the Steering Committee.

 The Biophysics Program is a decentralized inter-departmental Ph.D. program that reports directly to the Graduate School.
 As such, we count on our trainers’ commitment and desire to support the program’s mission, and its growth and success.